anahyunaa/anahyunaa/README.md

 # Merta Bhuana's Profile

 👋 **Hi there, I'm Ana!**
 A passionate last-year Computer Science student at Universitas Pertamina.
-I am deeply interested in software development, machine learning, robotics, cyber security, designing, and business management.
+I am deeply interested in robot development, machine learning, robotics, cyber security, designing, and business management.
 My journey as a student has been filled with hands-on experiences, coding challenges, and numerous exciting projects.

 ---